Autism Spectrum Disorders Treatment Market Size and Share

 Autistic Disorder stood at 53.78% of revenue in 2024, reflecting diagnostic prevalence.
 Rett Syndrome, a rare but well-defined genetic variant, is growing fastest at 8.22% CAGR, riding trofinetide’s first-in-class approval.
 Market access teams are educating clinicians on syndrome-specific eligibility, shifting perceptions from broad-spectrum prescriptions to genotype-guided options.

-The Autism Spectrum Disorder market size attached to Rett Syndrome therapies will expand further as Canada’s Priority Review and potential EU filings widen geographic reach.
+The Autism Spectrum Disorder treatment market size attached to Rett Syndrome therapies will expand further as Canada’s Priority Review and potential EU filings widen geographic reach.
 Success of DAYBUE also motivates investors to fund programs for Phelan McDermid and Fragile X, signaling momentum toward tailored molecules that can command premium pricing.

 By Age Group: Adult Market Emerges from Diagnostic Shadow